 Ms. Carliez heads DIG’s Urban, Water, and Infrastructure services.
-Over the last 20 years, she has focused on a broad range of urban development issues, including inclusive governance, solid waste management, water, sanitation & hygiene, housing, slum upgrading and community infrastructure.
+Over the last 20 years, she has focused on a broad range of urban development issues, including inclusive governance, solid waste management, water, sanitation and hygiene, housing, slum upgrading and community infrastructure.

 She serves as the DIG Manager for the USAID-funded Making Cities Work and Strengthening Tenure and Resource Rights (STARR) II IDIQs and for the USAID/Jordan Economic Reform Activity (ERA) IDIQ.
 Her regional experience spans across Africa, Asia, Latin America and the Caribbean.
 Ms. Carliez works with a wide range of partners, including the United States Agency for International Development, the Bill & Melinda Gates Foundation, non-governmental organizations (NGOs), and financial institutions.

 Prior to joining DIG, Ms. Carliez worked for the Inter-American Development Bank, the World Bank, the Consultative Group to Assist the Poor (CGAP), and Global Communities.
 She has a master’s degree in International Relations from the University of Paris-Sorbonne and a B.A. from the University of California, Davis.

 Chief Financial Officer (CFO)

 Vice President of Business Operations & Compliance